NotAModerator/pcp/README.md

   - `size`: Size in bytes of each packet minus some extra bytes for headers.
   - `delay`: Time in ticks between packets.
 Recommended to be above 20 or be proportional to the packet size for best performance.

+## toByteArray(string)
+Converts a string byteArray to table.

+## toStringByteArray(table)
+Converts a table byteArray to string byteArray.

  # Example

 ```lua